Turn your podcast episodes to short-form videos with AI

 2. Invite your guests by clicking the “invite” button.
 You will be presented with the option to “Copy Invitation”.
 Press that button and share the meeting ID and passcode with all of your guests.

-3. Once all of your guests join the meeting, take a minute to ensure that everyone has their microphone set to unmute.
+3. Once all of your guests join the meeting, take a minute to make sure that everyone has their microphone set to unmute.
 Check with each participant to make sure you can hear their audio loudly and clearly.

 4. When you are confident that everyone is ready to record click the “record” button on the Zoom toolbar.